|

 Not the best specimen, but not a model for which I was willing to pay an extravagent price.
 Equal to the folding Corona for

 the cuteness factor.
-It's designer, Ettore Scottsass said that the Valentine
+It's designer, Ettore Sottsass said that the Valentine

 was "for use any place except an office, so as not to remind anyone of